paigewil/capstone/capstone_report.md

 df_clean <- df_clean %>% mutate(driver_age = replace(driver_age, driver_age >= 80, NA))
 ```

 In the driver\_race column, races in driver\_race\_raw are bucketed into an "other" column.
-This was done by The Stanford Open Policing Project to [standardize driver race](https://github.com/5harad/openpolicing/blob/master/DATA-README.md) throughout the states, but since we're only investigating one state, to avoid loss of information, driver\_race\_raw will be used.
+This was done by The Stanford Open Policing Project to [standardize driver race](https://github.com/5harad/openpolicing/blob/master/DATA-README.md) (Pierson et al. 2017) throughout the states, but since we're only investigating one state, to avoid loss of information, driver\_race\_raw will be used.

 There was no distinct difference between the columns, search\_type\_raw and search\_type or violation and violation\_raw, so search\_type\_raw and violation\_raw will be used, keeping the columns from the original Connecticut data.